-In the year before your child starts primary school, you can begin to focus on different aspects of school life.
+The year before your child starts primary school is a good time to begin to focus on different aspects of school life.
 Having discussions about school and encouraging your child to become more independent can help them better adjust to the new learning environment.

 Things that you can do to help your child prepare include:

-- asking your child what they think about school
+- asking your child what they think about starting school

 - encouraging your child to ask questions about going to school

-- encouraging your child to do things on their own, such as dressing, washing their hands, going to the toilet, unwrapping their food, and opening their drink bottle
+- encouraging your child to try to do things on their own such as dressing, going to the toilet, washing their hands, unwrapping their food and opening and closing their drink bottle

 - talking to friends and other families about what school is like

-- attending transition-to-school programs at your child’s new school
+- attending transition-to-school programs and activities at your child’s early years service and school

-- talking to your child’s early childhood professional about other things you can do at home to help your child’s learning and development.
+- talking to your child’s early childhood educator about things you can do at home to help your child’s learning and development